Xiaohan5349/approw-docs-v1/docs/en/guides/userpool-config/email/README.md

 There are six types of email templates that can be configured in the email template:
 1. Welcome Email-this email will be sent if the user registers with the email;
-2. Reset password confirmation-This email will be sent whenever the user resets the password successfully.；
+2. Reset password confirmation-This email will be sent whenever the user resets the password successfully；
 3. Verification email-The user will send a verification email to the user to verify the email when registering with the email, and the user can click the link in the email to complete the verification;
 4. Change the binding email address-this email will be sent whenever the user needs to modify the binding email address and send a verification code;
 5. Reset Password-The system will send this password reset email whenever the user forgets the password, with a verification code attached to the email, and the user will be able to reset the password after submitting the verification code and new password;